This is the Excellence in Broadcasting Network, EIB.

 I think people are more nervous, edgy, frightened, insecure, scared.

-Even people that have jobs, even people who have savings accounts are worried it's gonna vanish, or they're worried they're gonna lose their jobs.
+Even people that have jobs, even people who have savings accounts, are worried it's going to vanish, or they're worried they're going to lose their jobs.

 And then you add, you know, every day you see a story like this.